Casi di StudioQuesta pagina non è stata tradotta in italiano.

 In June 2010, Global Footprint Network completed its joint project with Federação das Indústrias do Estado do Paraná (FIEP) and Serviço Nacional de Aprendizagem Industrial (SENAI) on a report on the Ecological Footprint of the city of Curitiba.
 The report included the biocapacity of Paraná state, with additional detail on the government's Ecological Footprint.
 The project was two-fold: to complement CICI 2010 (conferência internacional de cidades inovadoras), a forum hosted by FIEP, which showcased innovative cities, and to be used as part of FIEP’s public outreach after Curitiba won the Globe Sustainable City Award 2010.
 The report was created with the residents of Curitiba in mind, but was also intended to serve as a best practices model that other cities could emulate.Download the report (in Portuguese)

 Global Footprint Network has also completed a study of the Ecological Footprint of Quito, one of the largest cities in Ecuador, in partnership with CORPAIRE, a local agency specializing in air quality that is looking to influence city policy to address air pollution and other environmental challenges.
 The study provided a benchmark Ecological Footprint for the city of Quito, with a detailed breakdown of consumption patterns, and basic evaluations around possible future scenarios for the city based on population, energy, GDP and other factors.
-CORPAIRE plans to release the study to city government officials in 2011.
+Read the analysis of Quito's Ecological Footprint here (Spanish, 2009).

 In 2009, the Portuguese city of Cascais completed a study of its Ecological Footprint to better understand its major areas of ecological pressure.
 The study, conducted by Agenda Cascais 21 in collaboration with the Center for Sustainability Studies and Strategies, found that Cascais has a footprint of 5.2 global hectares, 18 per cent greater than the national average for Portugal.
 It also identified the Footprint of various sectors such as food, mobility, transport, housing, goods and services, and the extent to which each of these contributed to the Footprint.
 While Cascais still has a signficantly lower Footprint than cities such as Victoria, Australia; Marin, California and London, providing the ecological services for its 187,000 residents requires an area 79 times that of the city itself.